 In the coming months, with more financial institutions predicted to fail, prospective or actual litigation will have its own unique factual issues.
-A review of the S&L crisis and the current market pressures confronting today's financial institutions, however, suggest certain common issues that will likely arise from this new round of failed institutions.
+However, in light of the S&L crisis and the market pressures facing today's financial institutions, some common issues will likely arise from this new round of failed institutions.
 Accounting and public disclosure issues are likely to play a prominent role given the collapse of the subprime securities market.
 Disclosures made to bank examiners and the institution's board of directors may well be scrutinized.
 Internal controls and compliance, as well as underwriting and loan origination practices, could be investigated, including complaints or warnings from employees regarding the company's practices.
-And, the banking agencies will carefully assess whether the bank complied with regulations and internal guidelines.
+Furthermore, the banking agencies will carefully assess whether the bank complied with regulations and internal guidelines.

-Accounting Issues
+A. Accounting Issues

 The current market deterioration implicates accounting areas that are judgmental, require estimation or involve decisions regarding timing.
 The accounting is an easy target for criticism with the benefit of hindsight.
-Three accounting issues likely to face scrutiny are: (1) issues of valuation, (2) estimation of allowances and setting of reserves and (3) issues regarding the impairment of assets.
-Each of these accounting issues may come into play on multiple fronts for banks that originated and serviced mortgages or related securities, held such assets for investment, sold mortgages for securitization or purchased mortgage-backed or related securities.
+Three accounting issues likely to face scrutiny are: (1) issues of valuation, (2) estimation of allowances and setting of reserves; and (3) issues regarding the impairment of assets.
+Each of these accounting issues may come into play on multiple fronts for banks that originated and serviced mortgages or related securities, held such assets for investment, sold mortgages for securitization, or purchased mortgage-backed or related securities.

 Issues of valuation might surface in several areas.
 For example, as the appetite for mortgage-backed securities dissipated, a bank that originated a lot of mortgages with the intention of selling them for securitization may have found itself holding a substantial number of "available for sale" loans.
 While the bank is holding such loans, it must account for them either at cost or fair value, whichever is lower.
-If a loan's value dips below cost and fair value becomes the operative number, the bank typically will look to the market to identify the same or similar item to determine fair value.
-However, because the secondary markets for subprime loans dried up in 2007, there was no active market to turn to for fair value and banks were forced to estimate, a process for which there is no set accounting guidance.
-And, as we have seen over the past several quarters with the massive write-downs throughout Wall Street, these same valuation issues also come into play when banks hold mortgage-backed securities that are no longer liquid.
+If a loan's value dips below cost and fair value becomes the operative number, typically the bank will look to the market to identify the same or similar item to determine fair value.
+However, because the secondary markets for subprime loans dried up in 2007, there was no active market for assessing fair value, and so, banks were forced to estimate, a process for which there is no set accounting guidance.
+As the massive write-downs throughout Wall Street over the last several quarters have demonstrated, these same valuation issues also come into play when banks hold mortgage-backed securities that are no longer liquid.

-Regulators and plaintiffs will also raise questions about the adequacy of loan loss reserves and the timing of write-downs for impaired assets - again, both areas requiring judgment and estimation.
+Regulators and plaintiffs will also raise questions about the adequacy of loan loss reserves and the timing of writedowns for impaired assets-again, both areas require judgment and estimation.
 When it becomes doubtful that the carrying amount of a loan held for investment will be recovered, the loan is considered to be other than temporarily impaired ("OTTI").
 But there is no set formula for determining when a loan is OTTI, and the process is likely to vary widely between institutions.
 If a loan is determined to be OTTI, then the carrying amount must be reduced and a loss recognized in the period of the impairment.
 Similarly, for portfolios of loans, banks need to assess the likely credit losses within the portfolio and put up a loan loss reserve in an equivalent amount.
 Again, there is no set process for estimating the loan loss reserve amount, and the process used by a failed bank may be closely investigated.
-Given the extreme volatility experienced in the markets over the past year and a half, determining when a loan is OTTI and calculating the expected losses within a loan portfolio have been exceedingly difficult.
+Given the extreme volatility experienced in the markets over the past year and a half, determining when a loan is OTTI, and calculating the expected losses within a loan portfolio have been exceedingly difficult.

-Disclosures
+B. Disclosures